deepseek23/created-simple-twiiter/README.md

 # Project Setup Guide

-This guide will help you set up a Python virtual environment, activate it, and install the required dependencies using `requirements.txt`.
+This guide will help you set up a Python virtual environment, activate it, install the required dependencies using `requirements.txt`, and run your development server.

 ## 1. Create a Virtual Environment